BAMresearch/ctsimu-artist-module/docs/parameter.md

 * `constructor { { native_unit "" } { standard 0 } }`

-    When a parameter object is constructed, is must be assigned a valid `native_unit` to enable the JSON parser to convert the drift values from the JSON file, if necessary.
+    When a parameter object is constructed, it must be assigned a valid `native_unit` to enable the JSON parser to convert the drift values from the JSON file, if necessary.
 See the documentation on [native units](native_units.md) for a complete list of valid strings.

     Optionally, a `standard` value can be passed to the constructor.
 The standard value is the "actual" `value` defined for this parameter in the JSON file.
 If a JSON object is used to set up this parameter, the `standard` value provided in the constructor is overwritten by the `value` given in the JSON file.